NeexNotes/think_python/general-intro.md

 _Many modern languages use both processes_.
 They are first **compiled** into a lower level language, called byte code, and **then interpreted** by a program called a virtual machine.
 Python uses both processes, but because of the way programmers interact with it, it is usually considered an interpreted language.

+### Python high- or low- ???

+Python is compiled on the fly.

 ### Comments

 ```python